 Conditions

-We cannot treat PCOS at LaserHQ, but it’s possible that we can treat some of the visible symptoms.
+We cannot treat PMOS at LaserHQ, but it's possible that we can treat some of the visible symptoms.
 Laser hair removal is bread and butter for our clinicians, so we can help you to keep a lid on the excessive growth, which will be either permanent or cause a vast reduction.
 We might also be able to help you with acne, too, as our laser treatment can lessen some of the effects.
 However, we would recommend specialist dermatological treatment first.

 Book a consultation